Introducing the THRIVE Approach

 The Thrive approach is based upon latest research into brain development and acknowledges that the brain has incredible plasticity.
 This means that new pathways can be developed in a child’s brain!
 Through the use of Thrive tools we can support a child to develop new pathways where they are needed most by using skilled assessment around six Thrive Developmental Strands.

-Our Thrive practitioner, Nicola Moran, has completed training, developing the necessary knowledge and skills to work with the wider staff team in deliverance of effective strategies and activities to support the emotional development of children.
-These tried and tested strategies and activities are individualised for children and their families to provide unique experiences, which done repeatedly with a familiar adult do many things including:
+Tried and tested strategies and activities are individualised for children and their families to provide unique experiences, which done repeatedly with a familiar adult do many things including:

 - developing a child’s strong sense of self-worth